JamieHol-ai/Resume-Creator/markdown/resume.md

 Apr 2023 - Jun 2028
 :   **Master of Informatics (MInf)**; The University of Edinburgh

-    First year courses: Introduction to Computation, Introduction to Linear Algebra, Object Orientated Programming, Applications of Calculus, Cognitive Science, and Planning a Startup
+    First year courses: Introduction to Computation, Introduction to Linear Algebra, Object Orientated Programming, Applications of Calculus, Cognitive Science, and Planning a Business Startup

 Aug 2017 - Apr 2023
 :   Banchory Academy (Aberdeenshire)